Tall Buildings In London: Challenges and Opportunities

 Buildings in the pipeline like 50 Fenchurch Street and 70 Gracechurch Street are helping pave the way to a greener City by incorporating urban greening measures on a large scale such as living roofs and green walls which help mitigate air and noise pollution, reduce rainwater run-off, absorb carbon and improve biodiversity.
 The proposed tower at 2 Finsbury Avenue is aiming for net-zero carbon in construction and operation.

-Tall buildings are not universally popular however, and getting planning permission to develop a tall building can be a challenge for many reasons – financing, local opposition, protected views and rights to light to name a few.
+Tall buildings are not universally popular however, and getting planning permission to develop a tall building can be a challenge for many reasons – financing (although the financing of the 755 ft tall 110 Bishopsgate in London suggests that banks are willing to engage with the opportunity to finance tall buildings – see comments from Nick Lawson in our Skyscraper v Groundscaper report), local opposition, protected views and rights to light to name a few.
+Adaptability and future-proofing can also be challenge – as Bradley Baker has noted in our latest report Skyscraper vs Groundscaper.
 The recent adoption of the new London Plan, and the proposed “Gateway 2 Developer Levy” are likely to present new challenges.

 Policy D9 of the London Plan is an evolution of the tall building policy in the 2016 London Plan, with some key differences.